CrayLabs/SmartSim-Scaling/driverdataaggregation/README.md

 For example, the following command could be run to execute a battery of tests in the same allocation.
 The battery of test will be determined by the number of permutations computed based on the list inputs.

+> The interface name may be different on your target system.
+Please update the `net_ifname` flag to the appropriate value.

 ```bash
 python driver.py aggregation_scaling --client_nodes=[60] \